ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 };
 ```

-This API is sufficient for simple applications but falls apart when there are multiple ADC modules available.
+This API is sufficient for simple applications, but falls apart when there are multiple ADC modules available.
 This problem becomes especially noticeable when a user tries to reuse the same procedure for multiple callbacks.

 For example, consider applying a low-pass filter to two different ADC modules